 Sukkot is (almost) here…

-We get to sit in a Sukkah for 7 days – just like our Jewish forefathers did in the desert after they left Egypt.
+We sit in the Sukkah for 7 days – just like our Jewish ancestors did in the desert after they left Egypt.

 Or is it…?

 - … Is your Sukkah so boring and dull that you can’t imagine spending 7 minutes inside, let alone 7 days?

 - … Or is it so fun, beautiful and appealing that you could easily stay there all day, every day? (and forget all about your cozy little bed?)

 If you like the sound of the second one – then you’re in the right place!

 In this guide – not only will you learn how to decorate a Sukkah… but you’ll also discover the best Sukkah decorations that’ll convince your friends & family to flock over to your Sukkah (and not run off to your neighbor’s Sukkah instead).

 Pssst: I might even show you how to make the kids do most of the work while you’re chilling on the beach drinking Mojitos (just kidding… or am I? 😈).

 Let’s start off with the best (and easiest) Sukkah decorations that’ll bring any Sukkah to life.
 These decorations can turn your Sukkah from an “oy vey” Sukkah into an “oh WOW” Sukkah (that’s not really Yiddish, I just made that up) in a matter of minutes.